Lightstreamer/Lightstreamer-kafka-connector/SNAPSHOT_CACHE_DESIGN.md

 | **Random** | Evict random entry | Simplest | May evict hot data |
 | **None (reject)** | Stop caching new entries; existing entries stay | Predictable | Cache becomes stale for new keys |

 > Recommendation: **None (reject)** for simplicity — if the topic exceeds the entry limit, new keys are not cached but existing ones remain valid.
-Items not in cache fall back to `TopicSnapshotConsumer`.
+Items not in cache receive an empty snapshot and catch up via real-time updates.

 ### 5.3 Tombstone Handling